DSCKGEC/Hello-ML/README.md

-# Hello World in ML
+# Hello World in Machine Learning 👋

+This repo is all about how to get started with Machine Learning and all the tricks required to perform necessary task and how to make a model.

+Here we have taken the famous `Iris Dataset` as our running example.
+This is a very simple and easy dataset to get started with ML.

-## Stepping into the world of ML in the right way
+## Stepping into the world of ML in the right way ✔️

 ### Task 1: